 Greed, power-hunger, and deprivation/abuse/neglect fears will fall away under a succession of Learner administrations.
 Criminals, the obsessively rich and other social parasites will grasp the true meaning of wealth and power once they’ve let go their primary fears.
 New benefits will outweigh old fears and thus reduce violence and untruth.

-Those heedless few who persist at ancient crimes will be caught up in social safety nets much more flexible, benign and secure than the makeshifts we rely on today: malign neglect before the fact and armored doors sealing concrete compounds surrounded by razor wire, after.
+Those heedless few who persist at ancient crimes will be caught up in social safety nets much more flexible, benign and secure than the makeshifts we rely on today: malign neglect before the fact and after. armored doors sealing concrete compounds spun around with razor wire.

 Only by adopting Learner priorities – and subordinating lesser ones – may we expect real progress.